Gurv33r/GolangGuru/README.md

 main.go is the driver code

-src directory has all the metaphorical meat and potatoes of this project
+*datastruct/* directory has all the data structure adventures of this project *guru/* directory has all the exploratory experiments of this project